Many people think of the Arizona landscape as nothing more than a barren desert, but not so fast, my friend!

-Chiricahua National Monument is an area of undeniable natural beauty and is home to some unique rock formations.
+Chiricahua National Monument is an undeniable natural beauty and home to some unique rock formations.

-The stone spires and columns are amazing, and the hiking trails offer stunning views of the surrounding landscape.
+The stone spires and columns are fantastic, and the hiking trails offer stunning views of the surrounding landscape.

 Volcanic eruptions formed the rocks at Chiricahua National Monument.
 The molten lava cooled and hardened, forming the strange and beautiful shapes we see today.
 The rock formations are insane!

 However, the monument is more than just a pretty face.
 It is also home to various plant and animal life, making it a truly unique place to visit.